zumasys/docs/site/jbase/release-notes/5.8/5.8.0/README.md

 ### Docker Containers

 Docker Certification
 jBASE is officially Docker certified.
 With a single command, you can pull down a working jBASE image from the Docker Hub and have your jBASE application up and running in a container.
-What used to take days can now be accomplished in seconds—it really is that easy.
+What used to take days can now be accomplished in seconds — it really is that easy.

 With Docker, you can package every piece of your application and database into lightweight, portable containers that build themselves.
 If you have ever built a MultiValue environment from the ground up, you know it is a long process.
-Our Docker images bundle everything you need—from Linux to jBASE—to get your application working with the click of a button.
+Our Docker images bundle everything you need — from Linux to jBASE — to get your application working with the click of a button.

 Can you containerize a MultiValue database from one of our competitors?
 Probably.
 But chances are good it will still look and act like a monolithic virtual machine. jBASE is the only MultiValue database that can be broken down in the true spirit of containers with your database and application running in separate Docker containers.